 Patient schedulingBook, reschedule, route referrals, send prep instructionsHigh volume, low clinical complexity, fast ROIStaff review only for edge cases or clinical routing

-Coding assistanceSuggest ICD-10/CPT with note evidenceStrong throughput upside, but compliance sensitivity is higherCertified coder reviews every suggestion
+Coding assistanceSuggest ICD-10 or CPT with note evidenceStrong throughput upside, but compliance sensitivity is higherCertified coder reviews every suggestion

 Clinical decision supportSurface guidance, summarize risk context, monitor signalsValuable when context-heavy, but patient-safety exposure is higherClinician remains final decision maker